Fitness and nutrition training for recovery from substance abuse

-Bracebridge Hall’s personal trainer, Paul Norris, helps patients make healthy choices to support both their physical and emotional well-being.
-Norris works with each one of our patients to under their current physical well-being.
-From here, he creates a personalized plan which includes physical and mental goals, exercise routines, and nutrition.
+That’s why every RCA facility has a gym and most have a personal trainer.
+Our trainers help you make healthy choices to support both your physical and emotional well-being while in treatment.
+They’ll work with every patient to understand their current physical well-being.
+From here, a personalized plan which includes physical and mental goals, exercise routines, and nutrition is created.

 When combined with addiction treatment, working with a personal trainer can:

-Broken up into gender-separated groups, patients learn about nutrition, healthy food choices, how often to eat, what food can help them deal with cravings and emotions, and how food can increase brain capacity.
+Broken up into gender-separated groups, you’ll learn about nutrition, healthy food choices, how often to eat, what food can help you deal with cravings and emotions, and how food can increase brain capacity.